Beyond the Voice: Inertial Sensing of Mouth Motion for High Security Speech Verification: RELATED WORK

 Since mitigating voice-based attacks is the primary motivation behind our approach, it is important to briefly situate our work within the broader landscape of techniques proposed to counter such threats.

 One of the most prominent approaches proposed to mitigate deepfake audio is watermarking.
 Watermarking works by embedding imperceptible signals into the audio waveform such that the presence of these signals can later be used to verify authenticity or origin.
-For example, in~\cite{zhao2024audioseal}, the authors present AudioSeal, which embeds localized, inaudible watermarks into synthetic speech and uses a fast detection model to highlight forged segments at a fine-grained level.
-WavMark~\cite{huang2023wavmark} is another technique which uses invertible neural networks to embed robust high-capacity watermarks that survive typical signal distortions and enable identification of AI-generated speech across long recordings.
+For example, in~\cite{roman2024proactive}, the authors present AudioSeal, which embeds localized, inaudible watermarks into synthetic speech and uses a fast detection model to highlight forged segments at a fine-grained level.
+WavMark~\cite{chen2023wavmark} is another technique which uses invertible neural networks to embed robust high-capacity watermarks that survive typical signal distortions and enable identification of AI-generated speech across long recordings.

 Another family of techniques detects synthetic speech through learned heuristics.
-For instance, in~\cite{jung2021aasist}, the authors introduce AASIST, which uses a spectro-temporal graph attention network to capture subtle time-frequency artifacts produced by generative models.
-In~\cite{zhang2024sls}, Zhang et al. present the XLS-R and SLS classifier, which combines deep self-supervised audio representations with a dynamic feature selection mechanism to improve generalization across synthesis methods.
+For instance, in~\cite{jung2022aasist}, the authors introduce AASIST, which uses a spectro-temporal graph attention network to capture subtle time-frequency artifacts produced by generative models.

 A third line of work explores digital signatures \cite{ssl}, a cryptographic technique that verifies the authenticity of the speaker or content origin.
 These systems tie audio content to a known identity using public-key infrastructure, such that any modification or impersonation can be detected.